DoctorKhan/The-Human-Experiment-Book/src/10_part_evidence/50_binary_language_control.md

 *Dr. Petrov felt a chill.
 "Programmed by whom?"*

+#### Connecting the Investigation

+In *The Social Game*, we identified the external systems of control.
+In *Manual Override*, we introduced the concept of the "Autopilot"—the automated programming that runs within each person.
+We will now explore the evidence that this is not merely a useful psychological metaphor, but a literal description of our engineered nature.

+The patterns Dr. Petrov discovered in her lab weren't just cognitive quirks—they were the fingerprints of systematic programming installed in our species.
+What we called "running on Autopilot" in the previous books may be the result of actual software installed in human consciousness.

 ## The Binary Thinking Paradox

 Dr. Petrov's research had uncovered a disturbing pattern in human cognition.
 Despite possessing the most sophisticated brains on the planet, humans consistently defaulted to the simplest possible thinking patterns: binary categories that reduced complex realities to either/or choices.